-The most competitive applications will be those with letters of support from the relevant Research Office.
-The letter of support will need to highlight the alignment of the proposed project to the AIC grant objectives, the relevance of the project to the University's strategic goals relating to India, and demonstrating why the project could not be appropriately funded by the Australia Research Council or alternative Commonwealth funding body.
+For universities, the most competitive applications will be those with a letter of support from the relevant Research Office.
+The letter of support will need to highlight the alignment of the proposed project to the AIC grant objectives, the relevance of the project to the University's strategic goals relating to India, and demonstrate why the project could not be appropriately funded by the Australia Research Council or alternative Commonwealth funding body.